au-ts/camkes_to_microkit_guide/guide.md

     // other stuff
 }
 ```
 VMM requires access to the actual hardware.
 CAmkES provides a file server, a serial server and a time server etc. for such purposes.
-On seL4CP, it's up to you to implement these functionalities, or potentially make use of the existing external libraries on top of seL4CP.
+On Microkit, it's up to you to implement these functionalities, or potentially make use of the existing external libraries on top of Microkit.

-The approach for VMM development on top of seL4CP is quite different.
-Most of the configuration is not done by seL4CP but by the seL4CP VMM and the external build system (that you provide).
+The approach for VMM development on top of Microkit is quite different.
+Most of the configuration is not done by Microkit but by the Microkit VMM and the external build system (that you provide).
 Take `vm_multi` as an example:

 ```c